 With their language and movement skills developing well, and their parents supporting their growing independence, young toddlers (15-18 months) are ready for the broader learning opportunities of the Toddler classroom.

-The Toddler community welcomes children from 15 - 36 months for its three hour Monday through Friday program.
+The Toddler community welcomes children from 18 - 36 months for its three hour morning program, Monday through Friday.
 A Montessori trained 0-3 teacher works closely to help children who are working hard to build the adult they are to become.